Neotys-Labs/neoload-models/neoload-project/doc/v3/delay.md

 # Delay

 The Delay Action pauses the Virtual User for a specified duration.
+This duration always applies and is not impacted by thinktime overriding.

 #### Available settings
 | Name        | Description                         | Accept variable | Required | Since |